gaeldelalleau/robodrivers/README.md

 Autonomous agents roaming in the city's underground tunnels to collect resources.

-Each team controls one agent.
+Each team controls one agent, thus this is a competitive multi-agents setting.

 ## Installation